rolldown/rolldown/web/docs/contrib-guide/repo-structure.md

 # `/packages`

-We store all the Node.js packages in this directory except `@rolldown/node-binding`.
+We store all the Node.js packages in this directory.

-- `/node` Node.js package for the project.
+- `/rolldown` Node.js package for the project.
 - `/bench` Benchmark programs for Node.js side of the project.
 - `/rollup-tests` Adapter for running rollup tests with rolldown.